zurferr/dotML/README.md

 If you have suggestions for how Cuby could be improved, or want to report a bug, open an issue!
 We'd love all and any contributions.

-One area where we would especially appreciate help is a Tableau compiler, so that Cuby cubes can be used as a data source in Tableau.
+Two areas where we would especially appreciate help are:

+- a Tableau compiler, so that Cuby cubes can be used as a data source in Tableau (or another BI tool, you care about)
-Reach out to: hi@sled.so
+- a dbt_package_wrapper, so that cubes can get materialized by dbt Reach out to: hi@sled.so